salihbout/jekyll-now/about.md

 ## Me

-I’m a Data Scientist at [React & Share](https://reactandshare.com/) , with a background in Business Intelligence and Software Engineering.
+I’m a Data Scientist at [DAIN Studios](https://dainstudios.com/), with a background in Business Intelligence and Software Engineering.
 I love designing, analyzing, breaking and building things.
 I hold a Master degree in Software Engineering from Wuhan University in China, and I graduated as a computer science engineer from the National Institut Of Statistics and Applied Economics in Morocco.

 I have huge interest in building innovative solutions, leveraging the power of machine learning, and serving data driven solutions following the best practices.